 1...Valentinus, who adapted the principles of the heresy called "Gnostic" to the peculiar character of his own school, taught as follows: He maintained that there is a certain Dyad (twofold being), who is inexpressible by any name, of whom one part should be called Arrhetus (unspeakable), and the other Sige (silence).
 But of this Dyad a second was produced, one part of whom he names Pater, and the other Aletheia.
 From this Tetrad, again, arose Logos and Zoe, Anthropos and Ecclesia.
 These constitute the primary Ogdoad.
 He next states that from Logos and Zoe ten powers were produced (Book 1, Chapter 11, Verse 1).

-Another heretic called Secundus seems to be an offshoot of Valentinus:
+Another heretic called Secundus seemed to have been an offshoot of Valentinus:

 2. Secundus again affirms that the primary Ogdoad consists of a right hand and a left hand Tetrad, and teaches that the one of these is called light, and the other darkness.
 But he maintains that the power which separated from the rest, and fell away, did not proceed directly from the thirty Aeons, but from their fruits.